krystalan/K-SportsSum/README.md

 These two toolkits are very useful for buiding a Chinese text classification system.

 #### 2.2 Rewriter
-The rewriter is a NLG model.
+The rewriter is a generative model.
 Existing works typically employ PTGen (See, ACL 2017), mBART, mT5 et al.

 For PTGen, the [pointer_summarizer](https://github.com/atulkum/pointer_summarizer) toolkit is widely used.
 I also recommend the [implementation](https://github.com/xcfcode/PLM_annotator/tree/main/pgn) released by Xiachong Feng in his dialogue summarization work.
 Both of implementations are convenient.
 Please note that if u choose to use PTGen as rewriter, you should select a pre-trained word embedding to help model achieve great performance ([Chinese-Word-Vectors](https://github.com/Embedding/Chinese-Word-Vectors) is helpful).